 Marlena: What is your experience with men looking at your dresses when you’re at Cons?

 Danielle: I do have a couple of male customers.
 I haven’t had any to come into model yet, but soon I will.
-Usually men come by the booth, and they’re like, “Do you make anything for me?”
+Usually men come by the booth, and they ask, “Do you make anything for me?”
 And first we say, “Yea we make dresses if you want to try one.”
-Most of the time they’re like, “I don’t want a dress”.
-To which I’m like, “Well then no because everything in the world is for you.”
+Most of the time they say, “I don’t want a dress”.
+To which I respond, “Well then no because everything in the world is for you.”
 That said, my company is super LGBTQ inclusive as well.
 I try very hard to get my trans customers to model my dresses and I get so heartbroken because most of them will not.
 Which I totally understand because the online world is just so vicious.
 Every one in a blue moon a troll will come in and post something negative on the photos which is totally not ok.
 We don’t tolerate any negativity on our social media pages.

 Marlena: Have you ever thought about having a meet up to have all your fans and customers come in to do a group shot to maybe get those customers photographed?